 The Growing Democracy Project, housed at Kent State University and officially launched in 2019, offers a unique approach to civic and political engagement.

 We aim to bridge the boundaries between academia and the community, and break down barriers between community residents and governing institutions.
-Our ultimate goal is to create a space for critical discussions and meaningful learning that takes place in the community, instead of in the classroom.
+Our ultimate goal is to create a space for critical discussions and meaningful learning that takes place in the community and beyond the classroom.

 As part of this effort, we are developing programs and tools that inspire civic engagement and can be broadly disseminated: